dmalhotra/CSBQ/doc/tutorial/demo3.rst

 .. code-block:: cpp

-   CubeVolumeVis<double> cube(100, 2.0, comm); // 100x100x100 points, side length 2
+   CubeVolumeVis<double> cube(50, 2.0, comm); // 50x50x50 points, side length 2
-   biop.SetTargetCoord(cube.GetCoord()); // Set target coordinates for the operator Vector<double> U;
+   LayerPotenOp.SetTargetCoord(cube.GetCoord()); // Set target coordinates for the operator Vector<double> U;
-   biop.ComputePotential(U, sigma);
+   LayerPotenOp.ComputePotential(U, sigma);
    cube.WriteVTK("vis/bie-solution", U - 1); // Write to VTK file

-A cubic volume with 100x100x100 points and a side length of 2 is defined using the :ref:`CubeVolVis <utils_hpp>` class.
+A cubic volume with 50x50x50 points and a side length of 2 is defined using the :ref:`CubeVolVis <utils_hpp>` class.
 We then evaluate the boundary integral operator at the discretization nodes to get the fluid velocity field, and write the VTK visualization of the fluid velocity field to the file ``vis/bie-solution.pvtu``.